CareFirst BlueCross BlueShield to Invest $1.5 Million in Telemedicine Grants

 Grants will increase access to behavioral health care and control patient costs

-Baltimore (October 15, 2013) - CareFirst BlueCross BlueShield (CareFirst) plans to invest up to $1.5 million over the next three years to assist health care providers in expanding the use of telemedicine in an effort to increase access to quality behavioral health care including substance use disorders.
+Baltimore, MD (October 15, 2013) - CareFirst BlueCross BlueShield (CareFirst) plans to invest up to $1.5 million over the next three years to assist health care providers in expanding the use of telemedicine in an effort to increase access to quality behavioral health care including substance use disorders.

 CareFirst is seeking proposals from community health centers, nonprofit organizations and public health entities in Maryland, Washington, D.C., and Northern Virginia that either have an existing program or are planning new initiatives that expand behavioral health services through telemedicine, particularly in underserved urban and rural areas.
 Interested organizations must apply by end-of-day Friday, Nov.
 22.